-Curing your Oven
+Curing your Pizza Oven

 Forno Classico ovens are built with clay fired bricks and these bricks are cured at a high temperature of 3000°F — this is a very different process than most of our competitors who use concrete for the dome and floor of the oven.
 These cured bricks decrease the curing time for your pizza oven.
 Ovens made from concrete require longer curing times to remove the water from the cement.
 Our pizza ovens use a small amount of mortar between the bricks and when you cure your Forno Classico oven you are curing this small amount of material.